hachchch/Spaciv/Wonders Idea.md

 ・L5 Society-done

-・Interplanetary Transport Network
+・Interplanetary Transport Network-done as National Wonder

-・lunar spacelift
+・lunar spacelift-done

-・space elevator
+・space elevator-done

-・O'Neill cylinder(it also will be UN's unique improvement)
+・O'Neill cylinder(it also will be UN's unique improvement)-done as improvement

 ・Mass driver

-・Millennial Project
+・Millennial Project-done

 ・Dyson tree